DOLORES HART- FROM STARDOM TO SISTERHOOD

 Born 20 October 1938 – Chicago, Illinois

-Dolores Hart made her screen debut as Elvis' love interest in Loving You 1957
+Dolores Hart debut as Elvis’ love interest in Loving You 1957

-Sister Dolores will be walking the red carpet (in her habit) at the Kodak Theatre as the subject of short documentary God Is the Bigger Elvis which was nominated for an Academy Award lost out to the Pakistani film Saving Face
+Sister Dolores walked the red carpet (in her habit) at the Kodak Theatre as the subject of short documentary God Is the Bigger Elvis which was nominated for an Academy Award but lost out to the Pakistani film Saving Face

 The first costar to kiss Elvis Presley on the screen but left for a life of solitude The first actress to kiss Elvis Presley on the screen and over six year, starred in films with Anthony Quinn, Robert Wagner, Jeff Chandler, and Montgomery Clift.
 She was the top-billing actress in MGM’s highest grossing 1962 movie Where the Boys Are.
 Today Dolores Hart is Mother Dolores who lives at the Abbey of Regina Laudis in rural Connecticut, where she has been a cloistered nun.

 Dolores grew into a striking beauty and in 1957, at the age of 18, she signed a contract with famed movie producer Hal Wallis, and her first movie Loving You she starred opposite Elvis Presley.
 Decades later, Robinson who still lives LA and has never married.
 He continues to visit the woman he now knows as Mother Dolores.
 He says their love has sustained itself – albeit in ways very different from what he’d imagined as a younger man.
 “We have grown together.
 Like we would have in our marriage,” he says, “She’s my life.”